2020 Video Challenge for High School Students

 - Have a title that represents the video's story

 - Include a picture or animation of a protein from the Protein Data Bank (PDB) archive related to the topic.
-Example structures with visualization resources are included in the Learn section in Table 1, Table 2, Table 3, and Table 4
+Example structures with visualization resources are included in the Learn section in Table 1 and Table 2

 - Included narration must be at natural speed, not artificially sped up